-Bill H.385 aims to combat coerced debt by prohibiting its occurrence and establishing protections and remedies for victims.
-It introduces a new subchapter, "Coerced Debt," under 9 V.S.A. chapter 63, defining key terms such as "coerced debt," "debtor," and "creditor."
-The bill outlines the circumstances under which debt can be classified as coerced, including unauthorized use of personal information or economic abuse, and specifies the documentation required to support claims, such as police reports or certifications from qualified professionals.
-Creditors are mandated to cease collection efforts upon receiving a debtor's statement of coerced debt and must notify consumer reporting agencies of the dispute, providing written notices in both English and Spanish.
+Bill H.385 aims to combat coerced debt by prohibiting its incurrence and establishing protections for victims.
+It introduces a new subchapter titled "Coerced Debt" under 9 V.S.A. chapter 63, defining key terms such as "coerced debt," "debtor," and "creditor."
+The bill outlines specific circumstances that classify debt as coerced, including unauthorized use of personal information and economic abuse.
+It requires documentation, such as police reports or professional certifications, to support claims of coerced debt.
+Creditors must cease collection efforts upon receiving a debtor's statement of coerced debt and notify consumer reporting agencies of the dispute, providing written notices in English and Spanish, with potential translations in other languages.

 Statutes affected: As Introduced: 9-2480d, 9-2480k